elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 * Check the checklist for reviewers links to all.
 * Check everything marked as TODO - TODO
 * Final push to Github - TODO
-* Submit to Coursera - TODO
+* Submit to Coursera - DONE